 Cutocin® and the Love Effect

-Cutocin® is the first skincare product designed to not only address skin rejuvenation with traditional ingredients, including antioxidants, peptides and retinol, but it also includes a patent-pending ingredient which has been shown to provide skin benefits similar to those induced by Oxytocin.
+Cutocin® is the first skincare product designed to not only address skin rejuvenation with traditional ingredients, including antioxidants, peptides and retinol, but it also includes a patented ingredient which has been shown to provide skin benefits similar to those induced by Oxytocin.
 This first-of-its-kind complete approach to skin rejuvenation produces unmatched results.

 Fragrance Free